tsujamin/srs-hhvm-notebook/notes.md

 ##Memory Management
 Memory management within HHVM is split into several different varieties.

 1. At the lowest level we have raw calls to `malloc`, `free` and friends.
 The default build for HHVM is to use /jemalloc/ instead of system `malloc`.

    Memory chunks allocated using these commands are typically internal C++ objects, but sometimes they are used for PHP objects (certain types of `StringData`) as an optimisation.

 2. We have the so-called "Smart Memory Manager", written in C++ and backed by 2MB 'slabs' allocated with `malloc`.
+The Smart Memory Manager is thread-local and functions similar to a 'reap' (heap-region).

+The way that both allocation types are mixed and matched within HHVM makes it difficult at times to figure out what is going on.

+The Smart Memory Manager itself handles three different types of requests, documented in `memory-manager.cpp`:

+ - Large allocations.
+These fall through to the associated 'Big' variants of the functions, and are tracked on their own sweep list.
+They are managed directly using the system functions (`malloc`, `free`, `allocm`).
+A large allocation is one that is larger than 2K in size.
+ - Known-size small allocations.
+These are managed directly using the back-end functions, which is troublesome, but presumably an optimisation of some sort.
+For example, certain objects are allocated using `objMalloc` and `objFree`, which utilise the back-end functions.
+ - Unknown-size small allocations.
+These are allocated onto the slab and freed onto a freelist.
+In the case that the allocation is actually too a large one, it falls through to the 'large allocations' category.

 ##Profiling/Instrumentation